-Month-to-month sounds simple: collect rent, keep flexibility, and skip the “big lease renewal conversation.”
-In practice, it can be a great tool—or a quiet profit leak—depending on your property, your tenant profile, and how tight your process is.
+If you’re weighing a month-to-month lease decision, the idea sounds simple: collect rent, keep flexibility, and skip the “big lease renewal conversation.”
+However, in practice, it can be a great tool—or a quiet profit leak—depending on your property, your tenant profile, and how tight your process is.

 If you’re a Texas landlord in Amarillo or anywhere in the Panhandle, the real question isn’t “Is month-to-month good or bad?”
-It’s: Does a month-to-month rental agreement support your operational goals without increasing your risk?
+Instead, ask this: Does a monthly rental agreement support your operational goals without increasing your risk?

 What a month-to-month lease really is (in practice)

-• A fixed-term lease ends and rolls into month-to-month (common if your lease allows it).
+- A fixed-term lease ends and rolls into month-to-month because of a lease expiration rollover clause.

-• A tenant “holds over” after the lease ends and you accept rent (this can create a month-to-month tenancy depending on the lease language and facts).
+- A tenant “holds over” after the lease ends and you accept rent.
+This can create a monthly tenancy depending on the lease language and facts.

-The operational difference is big: with fixed-term, you control the calendar.
-With month-to-month, the calendar controls you.
+The operational difference is big.
+With a fixed term, you control the calendar.
+With month-to-month, the calendar can start bossing you around.

 The real reasons Texas landlords choose month-to-month

 Month-to-month is usually chosen for flexibility.
-The trick is making sure you’re not trading away stability you actually need.
+However, the trick is making sure you’re not trading away stability you actually need.

 1) You want an easier exit option